WordOps/docs.wordops.net/docs/README.md

 ---

-**WordOps Dashboard public demo is available on [demo.wordop.eu](https://demo.wordops.eu)**

----

-Welcome on WordOps documentation.

-!!! warning
-    Documentation writing is in progress, we will add missing informations as soon as possible

-!!! info
-    If you were using EasyEngine v3 previously, you will probably be interested by our [EasyEngine migration guide](guides/migration-from-easyengine.md)

 ## Getting Support

 If you do not find the informations you were looking for in our documentation, you can still ask your question on our [Community Forum](https://community.wordops.net).
 If you think you have found an issue directly related to WordOps, please open an issue on the [Github repository](https://github.com/WordOps/WordOps/issues)

-## Contributing

-Like other open-source project, WordOps needs your contributions to live.
-There is no need to be a developer or a system administrator to contribute to WordOps project.

-Suggestions, bug reports and pull requests are warmly welcome.
-This documentation was built with mkdocs to provide the ability to edit content and propose changes easily on Github.

-A guide about how to edit WordOps documentation is available on the [github repository](https://github.com/WordOps/docs.wordops.net)

 ## Credits